huynguy-db/arcion-docs/content/docs/target-setup/databricks.md

     ```

 ## III.
-Setup Applier Configuration
+Set up Applier Configuration

 1. From `$REPLICANT_HOME`, navigate to the applier configuration file:
     ```BASH